 Center at Capital Region uses a comprehensive team approach to treatment.
-With access to clinical trials and expertly trained nurses in oncology, the Goldschmidt Cancer Center can provide everything for patient and their caregivers from diagnosis to treatment to recovery and rehabilitation.
-We are the only facility of this caliber in the Capital Region we are the:
+With access to clinical trials and expertly trained nurses in oncology, the Goldschmidt Cancer Center can provide everything for patients and their caregivers from diagnosis to treatment to recovery and rehabilitation.
+We are the only facility of this caliber in the Capital Region.

-Our physicians and nurses are passionate about ensuring every patient is given the very best care and has access to the latest treatments and consult frequently with physicians from Sitemann Cancer Center in St. Louis and M.D.
-Anderson among others.
+Our physicians and nurses are passionate about ensuring every patient is given the very best care while having access to the latest treatments.
+The staff consults frequently with physicians from Sitemann Cancer Center in St. Louis among others.
 You can come to the Goldschmidt Cancer Center with confidence knowing you have the best care available, right here at home.

 Medical Oncologists – specialists in cancer care

 Raonak Ekram, M.D.

 Dr. Raonak Ekram graduated with a Bachelor of Science degree in Biology from Kansas State University and received a medical degree from the University of Kansas Medical School.
 She completed her residency in Internal Medicine at the University of Oklahoma-Tulsa and completed a fellowship in Hematology/Oncology at Wake Forest University/Bowman Gray Cancer Center in Winston-Salem, North Carolina.